The Best European Country to Start a Business According to Your Profile

 The information below is either from my own experience or collected from reliable sources in 2021.
 However, this article is not legal or investment advice.
-Before starting a business, it is recommended that you do plenty of research.

 The order of the countries below does not obey any criteria, except the first, which is the place where I started my initial business.